Tea tree oil has become a popular natural ingredient in all kinds of shampoos, face soaps and ointments because of its amazing healing powers.

 Tea tree oil is an excellent treatment for acne.
 One study found tea tree oil to be just as effective as benzoyl peroxide, but without the negative side effects like redness and peeling.2 Tea tree oil can also treat minor wounds, encourage healing, and prevent infection, so you may want to add this versatile oil to your own first aid kit!

-Tea tree essential oil is a potent healer, especially 100% pure tea tree oil like that from TRUessence Essential Oils.
+Tea tree essential oil is a potent healer, especially 100% pure tea tree oil.
 Keep in mind that many essential oils on the market (even those sold in health food stores) have potentially toxic extenders.
 (Labeling laws allow manufacturers to use up to 50% chemical extenders and still say they are 100% pure.)